In the new world of ecommerce, social media, apps, and call centers, customer satisfaction is as important as ever.

 Marketing Metrics by Forbes shows that the probability of selling to an existing customer is 60 – 70%.
 The probability of selling to a new prospect is 5-20%

 - It costs 5–7 times more to acquire a new customer than retain an existing one – Bain & Company.

 Hiring talented front line support staff remains a priority.
 But investing in the right tools is equally important.

 In the last ten years, social media and mobile have forever changed how customers shop and interact with brands.
 The combination of these elements has pushed transparency and responsiveness to the forefront of business success.
 Consumers have, essentially, forced businesses to adopt a new customer service model, one in which businesses are always connected, listening, and responding to customer feedback.

 Unfortunately, not all businesses are prepared to meet the challenge.
-The CCA report also found that while most companies offered multiple channels through which to serve customers, the majority lacked the ability to track the history of a customer’s experience across multiple channels.
+While most companies offered multiple channels through which to serve customers, the majority lacked the ability to track the history of a customer’s experience across multiple channels.
 This means that a customer who attempts to obtain service online but switches to phone must start from scratch in addressing a given service concern.
-The report recommends that businesses make a greater effort to ensure that the channels offered are seamless and based on customer preferences rather than internal motivations.
+Businesses sould make a greater effort to ensure that the channels offered are seamless and based on customer preferences rather than internal motivations.

 Five Ways to Create Seamless and Efficient Support

 Customer satisfaction is attainable as long as a business stays on top of the tools available to achieve it.
 And, fortunately, there are a variety of tools available to help customers and increase satisfaction.
 Here are five suggestions: